 - Cranberry- Cinnamon cranberry is a tasty winter and Christmas flavor.
 Boil ½ cup cranberries with the cinnamon sticks and remove when you remove the cinnamon sticks.

-- Ginger- Boil 1 inch cut of ginger to the boiling water when the cinnamon sticks are boiled.
-Remove when adding the sugars.
+- Ginger- Boil ½ inch cut of ginger to the boiling water when the cinnamon sticks are boiled.
+Remove at the same time you remove the cinnamon sticks.

 Helpful Hints

 To achieve a thicker syrup suitable for pancakes, waffles, crepes, or drizzling over cakes and pastries, simply double the sugar in the recipe and proceed with the regular instructions.
-This modification will create the desired denser consistency, perfect for elevating your breakfast or dessert experience.
+This modification will create the thicker consistency, perfect for elevating your breakfast or dessert experience.

 How to Serve